 Define- UX Strategy

 Once I had completed User Research and Business Research, I created a Goals Chart to show Business and User Needs.
-The intersection will be the area of focus as it addresses overlapping goals.
+The intersection is the area of focus as it addresses overlapping goals.
 The UX Strategy Blueprint provides an overview of the project and proposed steps forward.
-The blueprint is a living document that I update throughout the process.
+The blueprint is a living document that I updated throughout the process.